 In conclusion, self-driving cars offer the potential to help those with disabilities, the elderly, or even individuals who want to take advantage of the extra time that not driving can afford them.
 Right now, however, there is simply not enough proof that they are safe to operate on their own.
 Despite that, self-driving vehicles are on the road NOW—and you need someone on your side when the unexpected future hits you, driverless or not.

-The attorneys of Stewart J. Guss, Attorney at Law are nationally recognized auto vehicle accident lawyers who have protected the rights of injured victims for more than 20 years.
+The attorneys of Stewart J. Guss, Injury Accident Lawyers are nationally recognized auto vehicle accident lawyers who have protected the rights of injured victims for more than 20 years.
 If you were injured in an auto vehicle accident, even one with a driverless car, call our office right now to schedule a free consultation!
 Because we take all of our personal injury cases on a contingent fee basis, you will not owe us a DIME unless we win your case.
 To schedule your case evaluation, call us today at (800) 898-4877 or contact us now by clicking HERE.

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.